Link verbs

 Resting: a break, a holiday, a rest

-I always take a cold shower in the morning.
+I always take a cold shower in

 You look tired.
 You need to take a break.